NLeSC/python-template/README.md

 There are multiple ways to use this template:

 1. Creating a new package based on the template
-2. Applying the template's best practices to some pre-existing code
+2. Applying the template to some pre-existing code
 3. Updating a package made with the template based on the latest template updates

 In all three cases, you will need to install copier first: